ClearanceC137/valify/README.md

 This is what you can do with VALIFY:

-- input an id to be validated
+- Input an id to be validated
 - Get feedback about the status of the id
 - View id along with its meta data such as:
 - Gender